reflectivity/reflectivity.github.io/workshops/workshop_2022/index.md

 08:00-09:00 (UK), 09:00-10:00 (Europe), 04:00-06:00 (US East coast), 17:00-18:00 (Australia East coast):

  - Introduction – context of existing validation of calculation kernels (with link to https://github.com/reflectivity/analysis/tree/master/validation)
- - Brian Maranville: Recent work on development of validation of calculation kernels for Polarised Neutron Reflectometry.
+ - Brian Maranville: Recent work on development of validation of calculation kernels for Polarised Neutron Reflectometry
- - Discussion of what kinds of systems would be good for PNR validation set.
+ - Discussion of what kinds of systems would be good for PNR validation set
- - Discussion of validation datasets for targetting XRR, especially RSoXRR.
+ - Discussion of validation datasets for targetting XRR (e.g. significant absorption), especially RSoXRR
- - Implementing of PNR validation for different packages.
+ - Implementing of PNR validation for different packages
+ - Transfer of validation datasets to ORSO format
  - Andrew Caruana: Systematics in laboratory XRR data: Update and progress on data reduction and methodology
- - Standard Samples.
+ - Standard Samples
    - David Cortie: A standard sample for PNR
    - Christy Kinane: Validation samples used at ISIS
-   - Outlook - discussion on proposals for other areas that could benefit from a similar approach. e.g. anomalous X-ray reflectivity.
+   - Outlook - discussion on proposals for other areas that could benefit from a similar approach. e.g. anomalous X-ray reflectivity
- - Transfer of validation datasets to ORSO format.

 ## Friday 10th June: General description for resolution functions  (Chair: [Andrew Nelson](mailto:anz@ansto.gov.au))